Martians on the March!

 But I remembered them, and when the comic books came out in 1994 I bought and read those and loved them.
 When I heard that Tim Burton was making a movie, I was thrilled.

 And then I got a phone call from an editor at Del Rey asking whether I knew anyone who'd be interested in writing a "Mars Attacks!" novel.
 I said yes -- I would.
-(I may have made a couple of other suggestions, as well; I don't recall exactly.)
+(I made a couple of other suggestions, as well.
+They didn't pan out.)

 There were some complications.
 Del Rey did not have any rights to movie tie-ins, but they had bought the right to do spin-offs from the comic books and gum cards, and wanted the first one out in time for the movie's premiere, which meant that the novel had to be written in six weeks.
 It would also need to be reasonably consistent with the comic book continuity, and would need to clear the Topps editorial office.